 4. Choose your world folder.

-5. Create a new folder inside your world folder and name it "structures" (If one already exist, you can skip this step).
+5. Create a new folder inside your world folder and name it "generated".
+Then, create another folder in "generated" called "minecraft" and another one in "minecraft" called "structures" (If these already exist, you can skip this step).

-6. Copy the NBT file to the "structures" folder.
+6. Copy your NBT file to the "structures" folder.

 1. Start Minecraft and enter your world.

-2. Make sure to have cheats activated.3.
+2. Make sure to be in creative mode and that you have cheats activated.3.
 Give yourself a structure block by entering the following command: "/give [username] minecraft:structure_block", replacing [username] with your actual username.